-6. Emergency Removal
+b.
+Emergency Removal

-For sex discrimination and sex-based harassment, FMCC retains the authority to remove a respondent from FMCC's program or activity on an emergency basis, where FMCC (1) undertakes an individualized safety and risk analysis, (2) determines that an imminent and serious threat to the health or safety of a complainant or any student, employee, or other individual arising from the allegations of sex discrimination justifies a removal, and (3) FMCC provides the respondent with notice of and an opportunity to challenge the decision immediately following the removal.
+FMCC retains the authority to remove a respondent from FMCC's program or activity on an emergency basis, where FMCC (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Title IX Sexual Harassment justifies a removal.